dichha/herkyles/README.md

 * Different pages in the app is captured in `/screens` directory. eg the following path is a Home page.
 > /screens/Home.js

-* Database is configured in `/db/DbConfig.js` file.
+* Database configuration is in `/db/DbConfig.js` file.
 * `/app/index.js` is a file as an entry point of all components in app directory.
 It acts as a bridge between `app` dirctory and `App.js` file.